aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/roshei-hadashim/av/blessing-for-rosh-hodesh-av-by-kohenet-ilana-joy-streit.html.md

 <div class="english" style="font-size: 1.2em;">
 A blessing for announcing the new moon of Av, for Rosh Ḥodesh Av, and for the whole month.
 A poem of grieving and gentleness as part of collective liberation.

-[Financial contributions are most welcome, and support further creation and sharing of Ilana’s creative work.
-Venmo to @Ilana-Streit.]
+[Financial contributions are most welcome, and support further creation and sharing of Ilana’s creative work. <a href="https://venmo.com/Ilana-Streit">Venmo to @Ilana-Streit</a>.]
 </div>

 <hr />